shagadellic/SolarData/README.md

 ----------------------------------------------------------------------------------------------------------
-Wanted to collect solar data and automate turning stuff on and off based on solar / battery conditions...
+Wanted to automate turning stuff on and off based on solar / battery conditions.........
 ----------------------------------------------------------------------------------------------------------

-I have had to fudge my own solar 'API' as the vendor will not grant me access to theirs (atm..)
+There are apps that will do this provided you can plug into the vendor API.
+I have had to fudge my own solar 'API' data source as the vendor will not grant me access to theirs (atm..)

+This is a simple scrape engine that works on the caveat that you can still cut and paste the text results created by the server side java.

+To make it work...

 Edit the config.xml file to connect to your solar vendors web gui - tested with Chrome